 I don’t think caffeine is bad, in fact, I think it’s actually very good for you if consumed in moderation.
-But, in my opinion, 179mg in a single serve is getting a bit much, which is why I’ve included caffeine in the “not-so-good” list.
+But, in my opinion, 160mg in a single-serve is getting a bit much, which is why I’ve included caffeine in the “not-so-good” list.

-179mg is almost half of the maximum recommended daily limit of caffeine consumption – 400mg, so it is not advised that you drink more than one of these per day, and you need to be aware of what other drinks containing caffeine that you’re consuming, or else you run the risk of a caffeine overdose.
+160mg is almost half of the maximum daily recommendation of 400mg.
+Therefore, it is not advised that you drink more than one of these per day.

-A single 16 fl.oz can of Monster energy drink contains 54g of sugars, which is actually a pretty dangerous amount, especially if you drink a can a day.
+A single 16 fl. oz can of Monster Energy contains 54g of sugars, which is actually a pretty dangerous amount, especially if you drink a can a day.